UI-Manufaktur/uim-cake/source/uim/cake/Console/README.md

 namespace App;

 use App\Command\HelloCommand;
-use Cake\Core\ConsoleApplicationInterface;
+use Cake\Core\IConsoleApplication;
 use Cake\Console\CommandCollection;

-class Application implements ConsoleApplicationInterface {
+class Application implements IConsoleApplication
+{
     /**
      * Load all the application configuration and bootstrap logic.